Have you ever wondered- How the memory is managed in Python?

 is the function present inbuilt with the Python module sys

 .
-This functions takes Python object as an input and returns the number of references present for the given Python object.
+This function takes a Python object as an input and returns the number of references present for the given Python object.

 Here, input to the getrefcount()

-can be a variable name, value, function, class and anything else comes under Python object.
+can be a variable name, value, function, class, and anything else that comes under a Python object.

 Let’s take an example…